-One Chickasaw leader who definitely earned his power and influence was so important and influential that he is now referred to primarily as Piominko.
+One Chickasaw leader who definitely earned his power and influence was so important and influential that he is now referred to as Piominko.

-Piominko was born at Chokkilissa', also known as Old Town (near modern-day Tupelo, Mississippi), before 1750.
-Prior to the title of Piominko, his name is believed to have been Tushatohoa.
-This name is derived from two Chickasaw words "Tashka Aalhtoka'," meaning "selected warrior."
-A dispute over the death of a brother perhaps led young Piominko to live among the Cherokees during his teenage years.
-Upon his return, he had received the nickname "Mountain Leader."
-The name Piominko was a title he achieved comprised of two Chickasaw words, "Hopayi' Minko'," which roughly means "prophet leader."
-This meant that he was a medicine man for the leaders and warriors.
+Piominko was born at Chokkilissa', also known as Old Town (Tupelo, Mississippi) prior to 1750.
+Previous to his title-name Piominko, his name is believed to have been Tushatohoa.
+This name is comprised of two Chickasaw words "Tashka Aalhtoka," meaning "selected warrior."
+A dispute over the death of a brother perhaps led young Piominko to remove to the Cherokees for his teenage years.
+Upon his return, he had received the nickname "Mountain Leader" from the Cherokees.
+The name Piominko was a title he achieved comprised of two Chickasaw words, "Hopayi' Minko'."
+This would have been a title for a leader translating to "prophet leader."
+This meant he was a medicine man for the leaders and warriors.

 However, Piominko was not destined to remain a medicine man.
 He would soon gain influence as a political leader.
 During the 18th century, all of the traditional roles for these titles were turned upside down.
 This is why people who were supposed to be from White Towns or Peace Towns became war leaders, such as Tishominko and Payamataha, another prominent Chickasaw leader.
 Chickasaws were divided into red and white towns.
-Homma (red) was the traditional color representing war and tohbi (white) represented peace.
-Clans in the red towns consisted of warriors who fought in battle; clans in the white towns were warriors but promoted peace through non-violence.
+Homma (red) was the traditional color representing war, and tohbi (white) represented peace.
+Clans in the red town consisted of warriors who fought in battle; clans in the white town were warriors but promoted peace through non-violence.